TempeHS/The_Unsecure_PWA/.student_resources/security_testing_approaches/README.md

 ## Vulnerability assessment

-A vulnerability assessment is a systematic review of security weaknesses in a system.
-It evaluates if the system is susceptible to any known vulnerabilities, assigns severity levels to those vulnerabilities, and recommends remediation or mitigation.
-The focus of a vulnerability assessment is infrastructure, processes and practices.
+A vulnerability assessment is a systematic review of a system's security weaknesses.
+It evaluates whether the system is susceptible to any known vulnerabilities, assigns severity levels to those vulnerabilities, and recommends remediation or mitigation.
+The focus of a vulnerability assessment is infrastructure, processes, and practices.
 It is more about the organisation than the source code of a single application.

 ### Specific vulnerability assessments